ICJIA/icjia-accessibility-portal/content/faqs.md

 2. **We serve the public** — ICJIA's mission involves providing information, research, and resources to Illinois residents, criminal justice professionals, and the public.
 Under ADA Title II, all public-facing digital content must be accessible to people with disabilities.

-3. **Millions of Illinois residents need accessible digital content** — According to <a href="https://www.cdc.gov/ncbddd/disabilityandhealth/impacts/illinois.html" target="_blank" rel="noopener noreferrer">CDC data</a>, approximately **26% of adults in Illinois — over 2.5 million people** — have some type of disability.
-This includes 7% with a cognitive disability, 6% with mobility limitations, 6% with hearing difficulties, 5% with vision impairment, and 4% who have difficulty with self-care.
+3. **Millions of Illinois residents need accessible digital content** — According to <a href="https://www.cdc.gov/disability-and-health/articles-documents/disability-impacts-all-of-us-infographic.html" target="_blank" rel="noopener noreferrer">CDC data</a>, approximately **1 in 4 adults in the United States** have some type of disability.
+In Illinois, this represents over 2.3 million people.
+Common disabilities include mobility limitations, cognitive difficulties, hearing difficulties, and vision impairment.
 Many of these individuals rely on accessible digital content to access government services and information.
 When ICJIA's websites or documents aren't accessible, we're potentially excluding millions of Illinoisans from critical criminal justice information and resources.

 4. **Federal funding** — ICJIA receives federal grants.
 Section 504 of the Rehabilitation Act requires that any organization receiving federal funding ensure their programs and activities are accessible to people with disabilities.